gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_slack.md

 ![Interactive Components](../../img/enterprise/plugins/slack/setup-interactive-component.png)

 #### Selecting OAuth Scopes
 On the App screen, go to “OAuth and Permissions” under Features in the sidebar menu.
-Then scroll to Scopes, and add `incoming-webhook, users:read, users:read.email` scopes so that our plugin can post messages to your Slack channels.
+Then scroll to Scopes, and add `chat:write, incoming-webhook, users:read, users:read.email` scopes so that our plugin can post messages to your Slack channels.

 ![API Scopes](../../img/enterprise/plugins/slack/api-scopes.png)